Ayurveda vs Traditional Chinese Medicine: Key Differences

 Ayurveda and Traditional Chinese Medicine (TCM) are the two most comprehensive traditional medical systems still widely practised today.
 Both are thousands of years old, both take a holistic view of health, and both personalise treatment based on individual constitution.

-Yet despite surface similarities, these systems arise from fundamentally different philosophical frameworks, use different diagnostic methods, and approach treatment in distinct ways.
-Understanding these differences can help you appreciate what each system offers and how they might complement each other.
+The surface similarities are real.
+Underneath, these systems arise from completely different philosophical frameworks, use different diagnostic methods, and approach treatment in distinct ways.
+Understanding these differences helps you see what each system actually offers and how they can complement each other.

 Philosophical Foundations